LaunchCodeEducation/linux/content/git/walkthrough/git-branching/index.md

 ![python3-main](pictures/python3-main.png?classes=border)

 {{% notice green "Bonus" "rocket" %}}
-If you would like to check that the changes you made are correct you can run the command `git checkout master` and then run the command `git checkout bug-fix-solution` to compare your file.
+If you would like to check that the changes you made are correct you can run the command `git checkout master` and then run the command `git checkout bug-fix-solution` to view the file it contains and compare it to the change you made on the `bug-fix` branch.
 {{% /notice %}}

 ### Staging